de-shyt/CUB_conspects/3-fall2023/Computer Vision.md

 <img src="./pics for conspects/CV/CV 23-10-12 1.png" alt="CV 23-10-12 1" style="zoom:67%;" />

-The explanation for $I_x$: the grey color means the value is low or zero, the white means strong positive values along the $OX$ axis, the black means strong negative valuethes along $OX$.
+The explanation for $I_x$: the grey color means the value is low or zero, the white means strong positive values along the $OX$ axis, the black means strong negative values along the $OX$.